19 Cherry Shrimp Facts That Will Surely Amaze You!

 1. Cherry Shrimps Can Be Cleaners For The Aquarium

-Cherry shrimps are mostly kept for their algae cleaning capability.
+Cherry shrimps are mostly kept for their algae-cleaning capability.
 They are excellent algae eaters.
 In fact, algae fall into the staple diet for cherry shrimps.

 Also, cherry shrimps eat different biological substances from the substrate.
 As a result, these substances don’t decompose and produce ammonia in the aquarium.

-Thus cherry shrimps help to keep the aquarium neat & healthy.
+Thus, cherry shrimps help to keep the aquarium neat & healthy.

 2. They Eat (Nearly) Everything

-Also, algae are one of their staple diets.
+Algae is also one of their staple diets.
 Thus, cherry shrimps keep the tank clean by eating almost everything.

 3. Unique Reproduction System

 When ready for breeding, the female releases a type of sex hormone.
 The males react to this hormone and start the breeding process.
-When the breeding process is completed, the female deposits the sperm which forms into eggs later.
+When the breeding process is completed, the female deposits the sperm, which forms into eggs later.

 Want to get a printable version of this infographic?
 Click here!
 [If you want to use this infographic on your website, please link back to this post as the source!]